6-Step Guide to Protecting Kidney Health

 1. Blood Pressure (BP test)

-2. Protein in Urine (urine test)
+2. Urine albumin-to-creatinine ratio (UACR) (urine test)

-• Good Score: Less than 30 mg of albumin per gram of urinary creatinine (a normal waste product)
+2. Good Score: Less than 30 mg of albumin per gram of urinary creatinine (a normal waste product)

-3. Glomerular Filtration Rate (GFR) (blood test)
+3. Estimated Glomerular Filtration Rate (eGFR) (blood test)

-Step 5: Stay Healthy
+Stay 5: Stay Healthy

 6 Things People with Kidney Disease Should Do: